smart-data-models/dataModel.WaterQuality/WaterQualityObserved/doc/spec.md

   "NO3": 0.01
 }
 ```
-#### WaterQualityObserved NGSI V2 normalized Example
+#### WaterQualityObserved NGSI-v2 normalized Example
-Here is an example of a WaterQualityObserved in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a WaterQualityObserved in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
   "id": "waterqualityobserved:Sevilla:D1",